Table of Contents

 Solution 2.
 Put Your Hard Drive in a Freezer

 What if it's the hard drive problem that disables the boot?
 Try putting it in a freezer.
 Many hard drives that stopped working can be brought back to life.
 It's not a permanent solution to fix a non-bootable hard drive, however, at least somebody says that it worked for about 20 minutes, which gives enough time for them to copy everything on the drive.

-The last method to access the hard disk and recover data without booting to the Windows operating system is to boot your hard drive from a third-party OS.
 EaseUS Data Recovery Wizard WinPE Edtion is recommended.
-It is an ideal choice to recover data from a hard drive without booting into Windows, recover data from a dead hard drive and computer that won't boot.
+It is an ideal choice to access and recover data from a hard disk without booting into Windows.
+EaseUS data recovery software enables you to recover data from a dead hard drive as well as recover data from a computer that won't boot.

 Tip - Be sure that you have a CD/DVD-Recorder and a CD/DVD or USB drive which can be written.
 Then, follow the steps below:

 Prepare an empty USB.
 If you have important data on it, copy the data to another device.
 When you create a bootable disk, the data on the USB will be erased.
 EaseUS Data Recovery Wizard WinPE Edition will help you create a bootable disk.

 Connect the USB drive to PC, launch EaseUS Data Recovery Wizard WinPE Edition.
 Select the USB drive and click "Create" to create a bootable disk.